CannonContraption/blag/content/gnomeshell-tablets.md

 # GNOME still targets keyboard and mouse

 This is probably the single most important point.
 GNOME still supports keyboard and mouse input, and still treats it like a first-class citizen.
-This is a super important point, because that's where Windows stumbled with Windows 8.
+That's where Windows stumbled with Windows 8.
 I'll defend that UI, actually, I think Windows 8 made a much better tablet OS than Windows 10, it's not even close.
 However, it's hard to argue that in the process of making Windows tablet friendly they didn't neglect the desktop in the process.
 GNOME came from keyboard and mouse, and while they also made radical shifts, they never went so far as to make the desktop a second-class interface in favor of whatever new thing they were doing.

-I'd also like to point out here that GNOME makes an excellent desktop UI.
-Even without a touchpad or touchscreen, GNOME shines as a great desktop for productivity use.
+I'd also like to point out here that GNOME makes an excellent desktop UI; even without a touchpad or touchscreen, GNOME shines as a great desktop for productivity use.
 I almost gave up my tiling window manager for work at one point because GNOME was working so well.
 That's saying something, since I [maintain my own](https://gitlab.com/CannonContraption/headcannon-dwm).

 With this in mind, the GNOME team made some really smart (but not too drastic) decisions about UI scaling over time that made GNOME easier to use with a mouse, as well.
 A lot of people complained about the bigger buttons and UI elements, but once you get used to it, they're not so big as to make the UI comical and it's much faster (even with a mouse) to hit the button you want.